 Different Types of Marker Pens for Painters

-Mostly, there are two varieties of marker pens that are common among DIYers and professional painters.
+Two varieties of marker pens are primarily common among DIYers and professional painters.
 These include permanent and non-permanent markers.

-Both of them come with a shaped felt tip to draw the ink from an ink reservoir placed inside the body.
+Both come with a shaped felt tip to draw the ink from an ink reservoir placed inside the body.

-However, with changing time, technology, and work requirements there are also many other markers and pens available for home builders, plasterers as well as painters.
+However, with changing times, technology, and work requirements, many other markers and pens are available for home builders, plasterers, and painters.

 The list is as follows…

 These pens come with permanent ink that dries quickly.

 The ink in these pens is typically a dye that includes ingredients like propanol, butane, and diacetone alcohol.